SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

 ### **OPTIONAL**: Stop the Watch Command
 In your watch window, press Control-C to stop the command from watching the deployment or pod replicas and return to a command prompt.
 (Or you can leave this command active for the next exercise)

-Positive
+> aside positive
-: You can repeat the step to Publish Messages as many times as you like and review the results.
+> You can repeat the step to Publish Messages as many times as you like and review the results.
 You can also modify the SDK-Perf command options to see the effects if you are familiar with the tool.<br>The command `kubectl exec -n solace kedalab-helper -- ./sdkperf/sdkperf_java.sh -h` will display the options.

 ### Recap
 We published messages to the consumer input queue hosted on our Solace Broker.
 We observed KEDA and HPA scale the application based on the message count from 0 to 10 replicas, and back down to 0 replicas after the input queue was cleared.

-Negative
+> aside negative
-: The solace-consumer should have scaled from its maximum of 10 replicas back down to zero
+> The solace-consumer should have scaled from its maximum of 10 replicas back down to zero

 ## Scale Deployment on Message Spool Size